Schubert's last sonatas: Allusions to other works by Schubert

 Besides the internal references that they often make to earlier passages within them, Schubert's last sonatas contain distinct allusions and resemblances to some of his previous works, mostly earlier piano works, as well as many of his songs.
 Important similarities also exist between certain passages in the sonatas and works from other genres that were composed in parallel, during the same months in 1828.

 The finale of the A major Sonata, uses as its main theme, a transformation of an earlier theme from the second movement of the Piano Sonata in A minor, D. 537.
 Schubert introduced some changes to the original melody, which make it conform better with the sonata's basic motifs, in accordance with the cyclical scheme of the sonata.
 Another allusion to an earlier piano work appears in the middle of the sonata's slow movement: after the climax in the middle section of the Andantino, appears a passage (bars 147–158) that closely recalls bars 35–39 from the Impromptu in G♭ major, D. 899.

-An important, unique work for solo piano written by Schubert, stands apart from his sonatas but is closely related to them in its concept and style: the Wanderer Fantasy of 1822.
+One important, unique work for solo piano written by Schubert stands apart from his sonatas yet is closely related to them in its concept and style: the Wanderer Fantasy of 1822.
 The harmonic scheme inherent in each of Schubert's last sonatas, according to Charles Fisk, of a tonal conflict gradually resolved through musical integration, finds its precedent in the Fantasy.
 Moreover, a tonal stratum which plays a unique role throughout the sonata trilogy – C♯ minor/F♯ minor, is also precedented in the Fantasy as well as the song on which it was based, "Der Wanderer" (of 1816) (Fisk calls C♯ minor "the wanderer's key").
 In these two earlier works, and likewise in the last sonatas, passages written in the C♯ minor/F♯ minor stratum portray a sense of alienation, of wandering and homelessness, according to Fisk.
 The allusion to the song "Der Wanderer" becomes fully explicit when, in the development section of the B♭ Sonata's opening movement, the new theme first presented in this section, undergoes a transformation (in bars 159–160) to become an almost literal quotation of the song's piano introduction.